Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 roslaunch uav_simulator start.launch # recommand to use the corridor env for your first trial

 # open the Rviz visualization
-roslaunch remote_control dynamic_navigation.rviz # if your test env has dynamic obstacles
+roslaunch remote_control dynamic_navigation_rviz.launch # if your test env has dynamic obstacles

 # run the navigation program
 roslaunch autonomous_flight dynamic_navigation.launch # if your test env has dynamic obstacles